memgraph/docs/products/memgraph/upcoming/tutorials/wiki-articles.md

 LIMIT 10;
 ```

-5. How can we filter these redundant proteins?
+5. "Thank you, Captain Obvious".
+How can we filter these redundant "proteins"?
 Let's add a condition to ignore `Terms` with variation on "Protein"
 ```opencypher
 MATCH (a:Article {name: "Protein"})-[r:CONTAINS]->(t:Term)
 WHERE toLower(a.name) != toLower(t.name)